jamf/Jamf-Switcher/README.md

     - Jamf
     - JPS
     - JSS
-4. Enter the Jamf Pro Url in the URL field.
+4. Enter the Jamf Pro URL in the URL field.
 5. Optionally set an icon.
 6. Scope as needed.
-7. Launch Self Service & nvigate to Bookmarks, make sure that your Bookmarks are visible before proceeeding.
+7. Launch Self Service and navigate to Bookmarks, make sure that your Bookmarks are visible before proceeeding.
 <p align="center"><img src="/../assets/images/Screenshot%202019-10-31%20at%2019.55.56.png" width="512"></p>
 8. On a device with the Self Service Bookmarks in scope, download the [latest version of Jamf Switcher](https://github.com/dataJAR/Jamf-Switcher/releases/latest)
 9. Launch Jamf Switcher.